 Visualizing Ecosystem Land Management Assessments (VELMA) Model - 2.0

-Version 2.0 – Enhanced to address engineered and natural applications of green infrastructure for reducing nonpoint inputs of nutrients, and contaminants
+Version 2.0 – Addresses engineered and natural applications of green infrastructure for reducing nonpoint inputs of nutrients and contaminants

 VELMA can be used to help improve the water quality of streams, rivers, and estuaries by making better use of both natural and engineered green infrastructure (GI) to control loadings from nonpoint sources of pollution.
 It is designed to help users assess green infrastructure options for controlling the fate and transport of water, nutrients, and toxics across multiple spatial and temporal scales for different ecoregions and present and future climates.

 VELMA also addresses GI maintenance and longevity to predict how once-effective riparian buffers can fail, depending upon contaminant loads, soil properties, changes in climate and other factors.
 VELMA was designed for use by communities, land managers, policy makers, and scientists and engineers.